AkaHitsuji/Wuxiaworld-to-ePub-Project/README.md

 # Wuxiaworld to ePub Project
 I am a big fan of many wuxiaworld novels and I wanted to learn python.
 But I often get frustrated that i'm not able to save the chapters for offline reading.
 So I used this as a  motivation to create a python script that downloads chapters and saves them into an ePub format for easy reading on my iPhone.

+All content belongs to wuxiaworld and I claim no credit.
+This project was started for me to find a practical way to learn python and information retrieval.

 ## Prerequisites

 You will need to have python 3 installed.